tiredofit/docker-db-backup/README.md

 ### Manual Backups

-Manual Backups can be performed by entering the container and typing `backup-now`
+Manual Backups can be performed by entering the container and typing `backup-now`.
+This will execute all the backup tasks that are scheduled by means of the `BACKUPXX_` variables.
+Alternatively if you wanted to execute a job on its own you could simply type `backup01-now` (or whatever your number would be).
+There is no concurrency, and jobs will be executed sequentially.

 - Recently there was a request to have the container work with Kubernetes cron scheduling.
 This can theoretically be accomplished by setting the container `MODE=MANUAL` and then setting `MANUAL_RUN_FOREVER=FALSE` - You would also want to disable a few features from the upstream base images specifically `CONTAINER_ENABLE_SCHEDULING` and `CONTAINER_ENABLE_MONITORING`.
 This should allow the container to start, execute a backup by executing and then exit cleanly.
 An alternative way to running the script is to execute `/etc/services.available/10-db-backup/run`.

-### Manual Backups
-Manual Backups can be performed by entering the container and typing `backup-now`.
-This will execute all the backup tasks that are scheduled by means of the `BACKUPXX_` variables.
-Alternatively if you wanted to execute a job on its own you could simply type `backup01-now` (or whatever your number would be).
-There is no concurrency, and jobs will be executed sequentially.

 ### Restoring Databases